Abhinavpatel00/vegandocss/README.md

 Let's know and use the language of huamnity.The way to live and let live to the fullest.The way to let this world , living beings and kindness stay alive.

-`Veganism` the way to keep the world , living creatures and kindness live .
+`Veganism` the way to keep the world , living creatures and kindness alive .